ark-sys/scalehub/README.md

 ![Logo](ScaleHub.png)

-Scalehub is a tool that allows you to provision a cluster and deploy K3S and Flink on top of it
+Scalehub is a tool that allows you to provision a cluster and deploy K3S and Flink on top of it.
 ## Table of Contents

 - [Introduction](#introduction)